pyvec/blog.python.cz/content/2017-09-19_pycon-cz-conference-wrap-up-summary.md

 ## 2018

 Now, onto planning PyCon CZ 2018.
-Preparations have already begun!
 For the next year, the conference stays in Prague.
 Neither the time should change, so count with early summer.
 You can join the organizing team, or just keep track of our progress via our different channels:

 - Twitter: [@pyconcz](https://twitter.com/pyconcz)
 - [Facebook](https://www.facebook.com/events/165281843969470/)